jeremyrist/jeremyrist.github.io/journal-week-3.md

         1. Read the assignment

-        2. New Issue (name it and paste the checklist into the description)
+        2. New Issue (name it and paste the checklist into the description and **make sure you're in the correct repository**)

         3. Merge PRs